DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Experiments

 \subsection{Comparisons with State-of-the-Art Methods}

-\para{Results on CIFAR.} We first evaluate the performance of DAIS on ResNet-32/56/110 with CIFAR-10 and CIFAR-100.
-As illustrated in Table~\ref{tab:cifar}, DAIS consistently outperforms various state-of-the-art pruning approaches on CIFAR.
-For ResNet-32 on CIFAR-100, DAIS reduces 42.9\% FLOPs and increases accuracy by 1.04\% compared with the original network.
-Besides, DAIS only spends 95 minutes for the differentiable annealing search, while TAS finishes the search procedure in 228 minutes.
-For ResNet-56 on CIFAR-10, DAIS obtains greater accuracy and fewer FLOPs than GBN~\cite{you2019gate}.
-Besides, since DAIS is a one-shot solution, it requires less training effort than the iterative GBN.
-In the case of deeper architecture ResNet-110, on both CIFAR-10 and CIFAR-100, our DAIS obtains the best FLOPs reduction ratio, accuracy drop, and accuracy, indicating that the proposed symmetry regularizer perfectly improves the capability of gradient propagation in the deeper layers.
+\para{Results on CIFAR.} We first evaluated the performance of DAIS on ResNet-32/56/110 with CIFAR-10 and CIFAR-100.
+As illustrated in TABLE~\ref{tab:cifar}, DAIS consistently outperformed various state-of-the-art pruning approaches on CIFAR.
+For ResNet-32 on CIFAR-100, DAIS reduced 42.9\% FLOPs and increased accuracy by 1.04\% compared with the original network.
+Besides, the differentiable annealing indicator search was efficient: DAIS only spent 95 minutes on the search procedure, while TAS finished the search in 228 minutes.
+For ResNet-56 on CIFAR-10 and CIFAR-100, DAIS obtained fewer FLOPs than other pruning methods.
+Furthermore, since DAIS was a one-shot solution, it required less training effort than the iterative pruning approaches like GBN~\cite{you2019gate}.
+In the case of deeper architecture ResNet-110, on both CIFAR-10 and CIFAR-100, our DAIS obtained the best FLOPs reduction ratio, accuracy drop, and accuracy, indicating that the proposed symmetry regularizer perfectly improved the capability of gradient propagation in the deeper layers.

-We also evaluate the performance of DAIS on light-weighted networks like ResNet-20 and MobileNet~\cite{howard2017mobilenets}.
-For ResNet-20 on CIFAR-10, DAIS reduces 51.1\% FLOPs and increases accuracy by 0.36\% compared with the original network.
-For MobileNet, DAIS gets better accuracy with fewer FLOPs compared with MobileNet-$0.75$ and CGNet~\cite{hua2019channel}.
-The experimental results are illustrated in the supplementary.
+We also evaluated the performance of DAIS on light-weighted networks like MobileNet~\cite{howard2017mobilenets} and ResNet-20.
+For MobileNet, DAIS got better accuracy with fewer FLOPs compared with MobileNet-$0.75$ and CGNet~\cite{hua2019channel}, as shown in TABLE~\ref{tab:lightweighted}.
+For ResNet-20 on CIFAR-10, DAIS reduced 51.1\% FLOPs and increased accuracy by 0.36\% compared with the original network.
+It also outperformed state-of-the-art methods like SFP~\cite{he2018soft} and FPGM~\cite{he2019filter}, which revealed that the simple intuitive pruning rates design (evenly pruning for each layer) could not surpass the automatic search-based pruning approach in DAIS.